Michigan-Ontario Collegiate Conference

 The Michigan-Ontario Collegiate Conference (MOCC) was an intercollegiate athletic conference that existed from 1930 to 1942.
 The league had members in the states of Michigan and Ohio as well as the Canadian province of Ontario.
+Calvin College (now known as Calvin University) of Grand Rapids, Michigan and Ferris Institute (now known as Ferris State University) of Big Rapids, Michigan joined the conference in late 1936 in time for the basketball season that winter.